AntonioPennacchia/customer-analytics/insurance-customer-analytics/company-overview/customer-journey.md

 ## Overview

-The customer journey describes the main stages through which a customer interacts with Wossist, from the first marketing interaction to the long-term relationship with the company.
+The customer journey describes the main stages through which a user interacts with Wossist, from acquisition and initial engagement to insurance purchase and the long-term customer relationship.

 Understanding the customer lifecycle allows Wossist to analyze customer behavior, optimize marketing activities and improve customer retention.